LarsChrWiik/Notes/frontend/react/router/README.md

 ### How to step fetch when redirecting
-We might have a fetch running a page when we switch to another page.
+We might have a fetch running a page when we route to to another page.
 We might have an issue if this is the case.
 But we can do a cleanup before the redirect.

 ```js
 useEffect(() => {